Blugold-Group/bletchley/Bletchley/README.md

 words.txt - A file of the top 20000 most commonly used elgish words (155.4 kB) dictionary.txt - The lowercase verion of https://pypi.org/project/english-dictionary/ (1.2 MB)
-words_dictionary_specialized.txt - words_dictionary.json except all words with less than 4 charcaters and which aren't in dictionary.txt are removed (1.0 MB) words_specialized.txt - words.txt except all words with less than 4 charcaters and which aren't in dictionary.txt are removed (150.1 kB)
+words_dictionary_specialized.txt - words_dictionary.json except all words with less than 4 charcaters and which aren't in dictionary.txt are removed (1.0 MB)